 SIXTH YEAR PROFESSIONAL DIPLOMA IN COUNSELING - SCHOOL COUNSELING

-The sixth year advanced graduate studies program in counseling provides the opportunity for counselors holding a master's degree in counseling to enhance their counseling competencies.
-This program can be designed to help counselors who graduated many years ago to pursue the State of Connecticut certification requirements.
-At least 30 credits beyond the master's degree are required for the sixth year diploma.
-Consideration is given to demonstrated achievement in a master's degree program in counseling.
+The sixth year advanced graduate studies program in counseling provides the opportunity for counselors holding a master's degree to enhance their counseling competencies.
+At least 39 credits beyond the master's degree are required for the sixth year diploma.

 All Professional school counselors must have a Masters Degree and meet certification requirement as defined by the State Department of Education.
 The master's and sixth year programs are designed to meet the requirements for certification as a school counselor in Connecticut.